nusrobomaster/Dart-FYP/docs/Base Structure.md

 1. The linear motion mechanism.
 2. A unified mount for the light, cooling system, and armor plate.

 To simplify assembly, all components are fixed to a single 3D-printed mount attached to a linear rail and carriage.
-Figure ?? shows the mount design, and Figure ??a & ??b shows the CAD model and fabricated component respectively.
+Figure 8-2 shows the mount design, and Figure 8-3a & 8-3b shows the CAD model and fabricated component respectively.

 <br>
 ![3D printed component](assets/images/jianwen/Base-Light_Component.jpg)
 {: .text-center}
 <br>
 <p align="center" class="small-text">
-<em>Figure ??: 3D printed mounting piece CAD</em>
+<em>Figure 8-2: 3D printed mounting piece CAD</em>
 </p>

 <br>